PSPJoshPauly/PeopleSourced-Policy/README.md

           messagingSenderId: "XXXXXXXXXX"
         };
         firebase.initializeApp(config);
      ```

-    5. Add a firebase service account to you node project
+    5. Add firebase service account to your node.js project
       1. Navigate to the [Service Accounts](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk) tab in your project's settings page.
       2. Select your Firebase project.
       3. Copy your `databaseURL` from the `Admin SDK configuration snippet`.
 The line you need will look like this: `databaseURL: "https://XXXXXXXXX.firebaseio.com"`.